Jasper8628/Group_Project_2/README.md

 MIT License

-Copyright (c) 2019 Stewart Anstey, Rita Pang, Jasper Du, Gerald Lam
+Copyright (c) 2019  Rita Pang, Jasper Du, Gerald Lam, Stewart Anstey

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal